-Follow the steps in this topic to install CDP Private Cloud Data Services.
+Follow the steps in this topic to install CDP Private Cloud Data Services with the Embedded Container Service (ECS).

-1. If your ECS hosts are running the CentOS 8.4 or OEL 8.4 operating systems, you must install iptables on all the ECS hosts.
-(This step is not required when running RHEL 8.4.)
-Run the following command on each ECS host:
+1. If your ECS hosts are running the CentOS 8.4, OEL 8.4, RHEL 7.9, or RHEL 8 operating systems, you must install iptables on all the ECS hosts.

+For CentOS 8.4, OEL 8.4, or RHEL 8, run the following command on each ECS host: